-On a daily basis you are bombarded with advertisements.
-It doesn’t matter if you are on social media, driving down the interstate or trying to binge watch a show on Hulu, you are constantly being advertised to.
+On a daily basis, you are bombarded with advertisements.
+It doesn’t matter if you are on social media, driving down the interstate or trying to binge-watch a show on Hulu, you are constantly being advertised to.
 I am sure this doesn’t come as a surprise to you and you have either consciously or subconsciously begun blocking out these advertisements partially or entirely.

-For businesses this is a troubling trend.
+For businesses, this is a troubling trend.
 If consumers are ignoring advertisements, how exactly can you sell your product or service to them?
 Influencer marketing might be the answer.
 Influencer marketing is the process of identifying and targeting influential people in your industry in hopes that they will help share your company’s message.
 Now the idea of targeting influencers is not new.
-Matter of fact, most commercials you see on TV feature influencers (athletes, movie stars, etc.), but these aren’t the type of influencers we are going to discuss because unfortunately they are far too expensive to be possibilities for your business.
+Matter of fact, most commercials you see on TV feature influencers (athletes, movie stars, etc.), but these aren’t the type of influencers we are going to discuss because unfortunately, they are far too expensive to be possibilities for your business.

 The new wave of influencers, however, is affordable and accessible.
 So who are they?
 They are your favorite blogger or “the funniest Instagram account” that you follow.
 They are the people that post videos on YouTube that you simply can’t get enough of.
 They are your neighbor who leads a weekly meet-up of fellow quilters.
-They aren’t necessarily as famous as LeBron James, but within their niche they have major influence, typically more than even the biggest celebrity could.
+They aren’t necessarily as famous as LeBron James, but within their niche, they have a major influence, typically more than even the biggest celebrity could.

-With the introduction of social media, customers took a lot of the power away from brands.
+With the introduction of social media, customers took a lot of power away from brands.
 It is now easier than ever for customers to express their feelings about a company to the masses and connect with other customers as well.
-Simply put, customers are becoming weary of traditional advertisements and are turning to word-of-mouth and recommendations as a more reliable way to form their decision.
-Consumers now trust advertising from brands less than ever, but are beginning to trust influencers more than ever.
+Simply put, customers are becoming wary of traditional advertisements and are turning to word-of-mouth and recommendations as a more reliable way to form their decision.
+Consumers now trust advertising from brands less than ever but are beginning to trust influencers more than ever.
 When businesses are able to form relationships with these influencers, they can immediately see staggering results.
-Before we go any further, let’s take a look at a few example of influencer marketing in action.
+Before we go any further, let’s take a look at a few examples of influencer marketing in action.

 Examples of Great Influencer Marketing Campaigns